COMFORTINE-SIWENDE/AI-Powered-Dermatology-Assistant/README.md

 # AI-Powered-Dermatology-Assistant

 This is an Agentic AI application that uses a CNN model for skin disease classification and provides healthcare recommendations using LangChain,Azure AI search and Azure OpenAI (GPT-4 Turbo) model to help users to self diagnose their skin disorder for better health care diagosis and early disease detection.
-Built with Django REST Framework, ReactJs Library, and MariaDB for seamless interaction and data management."
+Built with Django REST Framework, ReactJs Library, and PostgreSQL for seamless interaction and data management."

 ## UI/UX of the aplication